srijan-paul/AveTS/README.md

 npm run parsetest
 ```

 The codegen hasn't been implemented yet, so there is not much to do other than inspect the AST from logs on the terminal.
+The backend is being worked upon.

+## Contributing

+Ave appreciates all help ! check [contributing.md](contributing.md) for contribution guidelines and project structure.

 ## Roadmap